 What would you hand letter on your driftwood?

-If you like driftwood DIYs, check out these other project ideas:
+If you like driftwood DIYs, check out these other wood craft ideas:

 **This post originally aired on Crafts by Amanda.